Loan Officer Resources > State Licensing

 Step 7: Complete a background check and get fingerprinted

-Before you officially have your loan officer license in New Jersey, you must complete a Criminal Background Check via your NMLS account.
-You must also make an appointment to have your fingerprints taken, which can also be arranged through the NMLS portal.
-The current cost of your background check and fingerprinting for your mortgage license is $36.25.
+Next, you must complete a criminal background check and get fingerprinted.
+The background check can be initiated through your NMLS portal.
+You can also make your appointment to have your fingerprints taken through the NMLS portal.
+The current cost of both the background check and the fingerprinting is $36.25.

-Step 8: Complete and Submit your Individual Form, known as the MU4, to NMLS
+Step 8: Submit your mortgage license application to NMLS

 Once you’ve passed your test and done your background checks, you’re ready to file your Individual (MU4) Form.
 Head to your NMLS portal to file your Individual (MU4) Form and pay your NMLS fees.
 The cost to file your mortgage loan officer license in New Jersey is: $30 NMLS application fee, $150 state license fee and a $15 credit report fee.

-Step 9: Get sponsored by a mortgage company, the final step to become a licensed loan officer in New Jersey!
+Step 9: Get sponsored by a mortgage company

-After finding and being hired by a mortgage originator (like Morty), you can initiate the sponsorship process by submitting the company’s credentials to the NMLS for verification.
-Upon receiving approval — congrats, you’ll officially be a licensed mortgage loan officer in New Jersey!
+After finding and being hired by a mortgage originator, that’s either a mortgage broker like Morty or a mortgage lender like a credit union or bank, you can initiate the sponsorship process by submitting the company’s credentials to the NMLS for verification.
+As soon as NMLS gives final approval — congrats, you officially have your mortgage loan originator license in New Jersey!

 Are you looking for mortgage loan originator sponsorship?

-If you’ve completed the pre-licensing work and passed the SAFE exam to become a loan officer in New Jersey, the next thing to consider is what mortgage company will to sponsor your license.
+If you’ve completed the pre-licensing work and passed the SAFE exam to become an mlo in New Jersey, the next thing to consider is what mortgage company will to sponsor your license.

 We’d love for you to be sponsored by Morty!
-Morty is a technology-enabled online mortgage broker.
-We make it quick and easy to for MLOs to get sponsored and work off our platform.
-Morty also offers loan officers, and their clients, a better, more seamless mortgage experience through our lender marketplace, competitive pricing, affordability tools, underwriting technology, along with the built-in support from our processing and fulfillment teams.
-We’re so confident that new MLOs will love working with Morty, we’ll even reimburse you for the fees associated with pre-licensing, exams and applications after you’ve been sponsored and fully onboarded onto the Morty’s platform.
+Morty is a technology-enabled online licensed mortgage broker.
+Morty offers loan officers, and their clients, a better, more seamless mortgage experience through our lender marketplace, competitive pricing, affordability tools, underwriting technology, along with the built-in support from our processing and fulfillment teams.

 Interested in how to get your MLO license in multiple states?